PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    (1, (2, (3, None)))

 is as a placeholder.
-If you assign a variable the value ``None`` , the variable will exist, but the value ``None`` can indicate that it hasn’t had its value computed yet.
+If you assign a variable the value ``None`` , the variable will exist, but the value ``None`` can indicate that it hasn't had its value computed yet.
 The program can test to see if it has a value without having to test first whether it exists.
-Trying to access it if it doesn’t exist causes a runtime error, as shown here:
+Trying to access it if it doesn't exist causes a runtime error, as shown here:

 ``x=None``